With a Walk-In Closet, the Possibilities Are Plentiful

 Show Off Your Shoe Collection

 If you take pride in your shoes, why not put them on display?
 Walk-in closet ideas for the shoe lover include stadium shelving that allows each design to be seen.
-For long boots, use clips to place them at the bottom of the shelves so they drape like a dress and show off every inch of their beauty.
+For long boots, use clips to place them at the bottom of the shelves so they drape like a dress and show off their style.

-His-and-hers shared walk-in closet ideas feature one side of the closet for each person.
+Shared or double closets are typically laid out so that each person gets one side of the closet.
 This way, you not only know exactly what’s yours, but you never have to share browsing or changing space with your partner.
 An island allows for some shared space, like framed photos, reading materials, or even a place for surprise gifts.

 Add a Vanity